hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_profile.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the Frontdoor Profile.
+Possible values must be between 2 and 90 characters in length, begin with a letter or number, end with a letter or number and may contain only letters, numbers and hyphens.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which to create the Frontdoor Profile.